Easy Homemade Halloween Costumes and Fun Party Ideas

 - Permanent marker

-- Use permanent marker to draw a graham cracker pattern on the pieces of cardboard.
+- Use a permanent marker to draw a graham cracker pattern on the pieces of cardboard.

 - Tape one edge of the pillows to the front graham cracker and the other edge to the back graham cracker.